httpwg/http-extensions/draft-ietf-httpbis-layered-cookies.md

 1. If _cookie_'s name, byte-lowercased, starts with `__http-` and _cookie_ is not Http-prefix compatible, then return null.

-1. If _cookie_'s name, byte-lowercased, starts with `__hosthttp-` and _cookie_ is not both Host-prefix compatible and Http-prefix compatible, then return null.
+1. If _cookie_'s name, byte-lowercased, starts with `__host-http-` and _cookie_ is not both Host-prefix compatible and Http-prefix compatible, then return null.

 1. If _cookie_'s name is the empty byte sequence and one of the following is true: